 The background

-Part of a larger medical complex that includes institutes for Cardiovascular Diseases and Oncology, Fundeni processes more than 3 million laboratory tests and admits over 50,000 patients each year, reflecting both its scale and its central role in the Romanian healthcare system.
+Part of a larger medical complex that includes institutes for cardiovascular diseases and oncology, Fundeni carries out more than 3 million laboratory tests and admits over 50 000 patients each year, reflecting its scale and its central role in the Romanian healthcare system.

 The challenge